Researchers are still testing different combinations for treating mesothelioma.

 Commonly Used With: Cisplatin

-Alimta is the first and only chemotherapy drug to be FDA approved to treat malignant pleural mesothelioma.
-When surgery is not an option, Alimta is considered one of the most important treatment options for mesothelioma patients.
-Most often, alimta is used in combination with cisplatin after a clinical trial showed together the drugs extended the patients’ survival to about 12 months, compared to 9 months when treated with cisplatin on its own.
-Another clinical trial conducted between 2008 and 2014, found a median survival of 16 months for 225 patients treated with a combination of alimta and cisplatin.
+Alimta is the first and only chemotherapy drug to be approved by the U.S. Food and Drug Administration (FDA) to treat malignant pleural mesothelioma.
+When surgery is not an option for mesothelioma, Alimta is considered one of the most important treatment options for mesothelioma patients.
+Most often, Alimta is used in combination with cisplatin as a first-line therapy after a clinical trial showed pemetrexed plus Cisplatin extended the patients’ survival to about 12 months, compared to 9 months when treated with cisplatin on its own.
+Another clinical trial conducted between 2008 and 2014, found a median survival of 16 months for 225 patients treated with a combination of pemetrexed + Cisplatin.

 Generic Name: Bevacizumab